sschmeier/genomics-tutorial/ngs-taxonomic-investigation/index.rst

 Centrifuge report
 """""""""""""""""

-The command above create a |centrifuge| report automatically for us.
+The command above creates a |centrifuge| report automatically for us.
-It contains a overview of the identified taxa and their abundances:
+It contains an overview of the identified taxa and their abundances in your supplied sequences (normalised to genomic length):

 .. include:: example-centrifuge-report.txt